croservices/cro/docs/reference/cro-http-router.md

 current version of Cro.
 The block convenience forms will be included in an upcoming release.

-In Cro, middleware is a component in the reactive processing pipeline.
+In Cro, middleware is a component in the request processing pipeline.
 It may be installed at the server level (see `Cro::HTTP::Server` for more), but also per `route` block using the `before` and `after` functions.
+For readers new to middleware in Cro, the [HTTP middleware guide](docs/cro-http-middleware) gives an overview of what middleware is, and the trade-offs between the different ways of writing and using HTTP middleware in Cro.

 The `before` function is used to install middleware that operates on requests before their route handler is called.
 It may be called with a `Cro::Transform`